 Melanoma and Skin Cancer:

 Artemisinin and its derivatives have been used for treating malaria for decades and have treated millions of patients.
 The effects were extremely good and fast.
-They have been recommended as first line anti-malaria treatment by WHO.
-Because the similarity of babesia infection and malaria, we have been using it for treating babesiosis, the common co-infection of Lyme disease.
-Especially its molecular modified derivative artesunate, which is more potent and less side effects than artemisinin has been used in our clinic mainly for treating babesiosis and found that its efficacy was much better than conventional medications.
+They have been recommended as a first-line anti-malaria treatment by WHO.
+Because of the similarity of babesia infection and malaria, we have been using it for treating babesiosis, the common co-infection of Lyme disease.
+Especially its molecular modified derivative artesunate, which is more potent and fewer side effects than artemisinin has been used in our clinic mainly for treating babesiosis and found that its efficacy was much better than conventional medications.

 Anfosso L., et al., Microarray expression profiles of angionenesis-related genes predict tumor cell response to artemisinins.
 Pharmacogenomics J. 6:269-78, 2006